-BLUEBIRD MARINE SYSTEMS LTD (BMS) is a think tank for new technology.
-Our company identifies and anticipates future technology developments and needs for a circular economy (sustainable society), then conducts studies into the viability of such technology as either replacements or supplements to existing technology.
-The theme for potential investment in emerging technology is sustainability and affordable staged transitions for industry and other stakeholders.
+BLUEBIRD MARINE SYSTEMS LTD (BMS) was a think tank for new technology.
+The company identified and anticipated future technology developments and needs for a circular economy (sustainable society), then conducted studies into the viability of such technology as either replacements or supplements to existing technology.
+The theme for potential investment in emerging technology was sustainability and affordable staged transitions for industry and other stakeholders.

-PLEASE NOTE: (AS OF AUG 2017) WE ARE/WERE OR HAVE NOT BEEN FUNDED BY THE UK, OR ANY OTHER GOVERNMENT
+PLEASE NOTE: (AS OF AUG 2017) THE COMPANY HAD NOT BEEN FUNDED BY THE UK, OR ANY OTHER GOVERNMENT

-We are a privately owned company, presently operating on a not-for-profit basis, that is helping to develop an intellectual property portfolio of vehicle designs (under license) from the most promising research and innovations that we identify with, consisting of:
+BMS was a privately owned company, operating on a not-for-profit basis, that is helping to develop an intellectual property portfolio of vehicle designs (under license) from the most promising research and innovations that we identify with, consisting of: